-Stakeholder Reason for Engagement How we engage Shareholders Shareholders are the owners of the Company and the board's primary mission is to increase shareholder value As described in previous section (Principle 2) Suppliers and Contractors The Company engages with external suppliers to conduct the majority of its field exploration activities (including drilling and geophysical surveys).
-Using quality suppliers enables the Company to meet the high standards of performance that we expect of ourselves and our vendor partners.
+Stakeholder Reason for Engagement How we engage Shareholders Shareholders are the owners of the Company and the board's primary mission is to increase shareholder value As described in the previous section (Principle 2).
+Suppliers and Contractors The Company engages with external suppliers to conduct the majority of its field exploration activities (including drilling and geophysical surveys).
+Using quality suppliers enables the Company to meet the high standards of performance and safety that we expect of ourselves and our vendor partners.
 We work to ensure that all members of staff engage in a respectful and professional manner with suppliers.
-We operate systems to ensure that supplier invoices are processed and paid promptly.
-Staff and Employees Recruiting and retaining highly skilled and motivated professions is one of the key drivers of our success.
-The Board and management recognises the importance of establishing an experienced team with a focus on creating shareholder value and alignment in areas of health and safety, compliance and business integrity.
-In addition to regular communication between Directors and employees, we conduct fortnightly staff meetings to promote two-way communication between employees and senior management.
-The CEO and CFO report to the Board on a monthly basis.
-Native Title Communities The Board and management recognises the important heritage of the traditional owners of the land and its ethical and legal responsibility to work together to maintain respectful and open relationships with the Traditional Owners of, and communities on, the Land.
+We implement systems and processes to ensure supplier performance is maintained.
+Staff and Employees Recruiting and retaining highly skilled and motivated professionals is one of the key drivers of our success.
+The Board and management recognise the importance of establishing an experienced team with a focus on creating shareholder value and alignment in areas of health and safety, compliance and business integrity.
+In addition to regular communication between Directors and employees, we conduct regular staff meetings to promote two-way communication between employees and senior management.
+The Managing Director and CFO report to the Board on a monthly basis.
+Native Title Communities The Board and management recognise the important heritage of the traditional owners of the land and its ethical and legal responsibility to work together to maintain respectful and open relationships with the Traditional Owners of, and communities on, the Land.
 The Company ensures that it regularly engages with native title communities and routinely engages with external expert consultants.
 Examples of engagement with Native Title communities are: • Undertaking on ground surveys with Traditional Owners to identify and preserve heritage and, • Obtaining agreements outlining processes for identifying and preserving cultural heritage